-I’ve been at WaterNow for three years.
+I’ve been at WaterNow for four and a half years.
 I’m an attorney—a recovering litigator, as I like to say—and I spent the first 10 years of my career representing environmental nonprofits, mostly in Clean Water Act compliance cases.
 These cases focused mainly on addressing stormwater pollution, wastewater, combined sewer overflows, as well as industrial stormwater runoff.
 As 99% of that work was about solving water challenges, I realized it was time for me to shift away from litigation and focus on those solutions at WaterNow.
 We like to say yes to things and clear barriers for folks who want to implement more sustainable options.

 This project brought together community groups in River Network’s membership and the local governments in the WaterNow network to find examples of partnerships that have been successful in either overcoming a lack of trust or establishing a long-running partnership.
 We interviewed utilities and community groups involved in nine partnerships total to compile a document of best practices to share with both our networks.

 We learned so much from all of these partnerships.
 For example, several years ago now, the Santa Cruz Water Department was considering desalination to address their water supply limitation and the community was not on board.
 There was a lot of distrust between the water utility and the community, but they were able to turn it around through a really robust stakeholder process.
 It included the utility as well as a third-party facilitator.
 In the end, they came up with a really great strategic plan that incorporated adaptive management and community input along the way.
 I’m excited to share this partnership in particular because it’s a fantastic example of this collaboration.
 They started from a place of distrust but had the foresight to pause the project and come up with new solutions.